Joshua has work experience in aerospace/aluminum manufacturing & distribution. He received his BBA in accounting from Kent State University.

-When you look at a scatter plot graph created by plotting the dots from two different axes, you will find that the variables are inversely related, directly related, or show no relation at all.
+When you look at a scatter plot graph like the one above created by plotting the dots from two different axes, you will find that the variables are inversely related, directly related, or show no relation at all.

 - Directly Related: If the line you draw to estimate regression seems to be moving from the left to the upper right corner of the scatter plot, the data is said to be directly related.